neondatabase/neon/docs/synthetic-size.md

   time*.
 It's the total size of all tables in all databases, as you see with "\l+" in psql for example, plus the Postgres SLRUs and some small amount of metadata.
 Note that currently, Neon does not include the SLRUs and metadata in the logical size.
-See comment to [`get_current_logical_size_non_incremental()`](/pageserver/src/pgdatadir_mapping.rs#L813-L814).
+Refer to the comment in [`get_current_logical_size_non_incremental()`](/pageserver/src/pgdatadir_mapping.rs#L813-L814).

 - a "point in time" is defined as an LSN value.
 You can convert a